Putin's lakeside 'notables' targeted in sanctions

 The "dacha" burnt down and Putin rebuilt it.

 He has come a long way since then.
-So too have some of the friends who were his neighbors in the gated community by Lake Komsomolsk, named after the Communist Party's youth wing.
+So too have some of the friends who were his neighbours in the gated community by Lake Komsomolsk, named after the Communist Party's youth wing.

 Their rise to power and wealth on Putin's coat tails has raised many eyebrows over the years, not only about their suitability for high office but about Putin's entire political system, built around loyalty and the security services.